UofUEpiBio/PHS-7045-egga/README.md

     > research and decision-making.
 In the child protection literature,
     > simulation models are an under-utilized source of research
     > evidence. …

-8.  **An agent-based modeling approach for lung fibrosis in response to COVID-19.**

-    Islam MA, Getz M, Macklin P, Ford Versypt AN.

-    PLoS Comput Biol.
-2023 Dec 21;19(12):e1011741. doi:
-    10.1371/journal.pcbi.1011741.
-Online ahead of print.

-    > Our simulation results also predicted fibrotic outcomes even with
-    > lower collagen area fraction when spatially-localized latent
-    > TGF-beta sources were active for longer times.
-We validated our
-    > model by comparing simulated dynamics for TGF-beta, collagen area
-    > fraction, and ma …

-9.  **A mixed-method approach to determining contact matrices in the Cox’s Bazar refugee settlement.**

-    Walker J, Aylett-Bullock J, Shi D, Kahindo Maina AG, Samir Evers E, Harlass S, Krauss F.

-    R Soc Open Sci.
-2023 Dec 20;10(12):231066. doi: 10.1098/rsos.231066.
-    eCollection 2023 Dec.

-    > In particular, no contact matrices exist for refugee
-    > settlements-locations under-served by epidemic models in general.
-    > In this paper, we present a novel, mixed-method approach for
-    > deriving contact matrices in populations, which combines a
-    > lightweight, rapidly deployable su …

-10. **Soliton approximation in continuum models of leader-follower behavior.**

-    Terragni F, Martinson WD, Carretero M, Maini PK, Bonilla LL.

-    Phys Rev E. 2023 Nov;108(5-1):054407. doi:
-    10.1103/PhysRevE.108.054407.

-    > Complex biological processes involve collective behavior of
-    > entities (bacteria, cells, animals) over many length and time
-    > scales and can be described by discrete models that track
-    > individuals or by continuum models involving densities and fields.
-    > We consider hybrid …

 ## Code of Conduct